cambridge-ceu/csd3/applications/gcta.md

 ### v1.94.1

-In fact, the specificatin of `SPECTRA_LIB` above is useless since the directory is empty.
 Ahead of the `make` command, check with `git submodule update --init`.

-There is still complaint about "zstd.h" in Geno.cpp and change it to \<zstd.h\> and precede with `module load zstd-1.3.0-intel-17.0.4-eyn6gaw`.
+There is still complaint about "zstd.h" in `Geno.cpp` and change it to \<zstd.h\> and precede with `module load zstd-1.3.0-intel-17.0.4-eyn6gaw`.
 Again there are complaints about Spectra/ and we replace

 ```cpp
 #include <Spectra/SymEigsSolver.h>